GetSomeRest/android/README.md

 The sample was created using Eclipse

+  1. You first need to modify (or create) the UserSettings.java Copy android/ReCapDemo/src/com/autodesk/adn/recap/_UserSettings.java into android/ReCapDemo/src/com/autodesk/adn/recap/UserSettings.java and put your oAuth / ReCap credentials in it.

-You first need to import each project int Eclipse in order to compile and run it on your Android device
+  2. Then you need to import each project in Eclipse in order to compile and run it on your Android device

 --------